botpress/readme/docs/INTEGRATIONS/using-integrations/slack.md

 2. Turn on events by click the On/Off button
 3. Copy paste the webhook url provided in the channel configuration UI to the **Request URL** field
 4. Under **Subscribe to bot event**, add `message.im` and `message.channels`
 5. Click the **Save Changes** button.
-Make sure your Slack channel configuration is saved before doing this step, otherwise webhook validation will fail
+Make sure your Slack channel configuration is saved before doing this step; otherwise, webhook validation will fail
 6. A yellow banner will be displayed at the top of the screen.
 Click the **reinstall your app** link
 7. In the next screen, your app will request access to your Slack workspace.
 Click **Allow**.